directvt/vtm/doc/ngvt-input-mode.md

 Reset: ESC [ ?
 9001 l
 ```

-By entering `ngvt-input-mode`, all terminal modes are automatically saved to be restored on exit.
+By entering `ngvt-input-mode`, all terminal modes are automatically saved (to be restored on exit) and switched to something like "raw" mode, in which input is available character by character, echoing is disabled, and all special processing of terminal input and output characters is disabled (except for `LF` to `CR+LF` conversion).

 ## Input Events